ayoskovich/chickens_trust/price_check.md

-### “poultry costs U.S. consumers 62% less in inflation-adjusted terms than it did in 1935”

-### “Pork, now also raised mostly at factory scale indoors, is 12% cheaper”

-### “Beef, which isn’t, costs 63% more. “

 ### Data sources

 In order to validate the claims from [this](https://www.bloomberg.com/news/articles/2020-05-11/why-chicken-is-plentiful-during-the-pandemic-and-beef-is-not?srnd=premium&utm_medium=social&utm_source=twitter&utm_campaign=socialflow-organic&utm_content=markets&cmpid%3D=socialflow-twitter-markets&sref=XQtHDW1P) article, I pulled data from the FRED database, which pulls from the BLS.
 Each link will take you to the exact series that I downloaded here.